Linyxus/fscala2c/README.md

-# scala2c
+# fs2c
- A Scala-to-C compiler.
+ A Featherweight Scala to C compiler.